13 South African universities to consider for teaching qualifications

 Important: LoansFind is a comparison and referral platform, not a credit provider.
 Approval depends on the provider’s affordability, credit, identity, and fraud checks, and final rates, fees, and repayment terms must be confirmed directly with the provider.

 A quick reality check: this is not a complete list of every public institution that offers teacher qualifications in South Africa.
 It is a practical shortlist.
-Public information from South Africa’s official higher-education overview shows that the country has a broader public university and university-of-technology landscape, so you should always confirm the exact programme, phase, and campus you need before you apply.
+South Africa’s official higher-education overview shows that the country has a broader public university and university-of-technology landscape, so you should always confirm the exact programme, phase, and campus you need before you apply.

 How do I fund my studies without losing control?